News item: 2008-07-30

 The implementation of the 5th Amendment of the German Packaging Ordinance (PO) on Jan.
-1, 2009, will end the obligation to mark packaging participating in a household collection system such as implemented by DSD.
-This means that in theory, using the trade mark “Der Grüne Punkt” on packaging is legally no longer necessary (but still possible of course).
-DSD will, as a consequence, change its contract from a licensing contract linking use of the trade mark and participation in the packaging recovery organization of DSD to a modular system.
+1, 2009, has ended the obligation to mark packaging participating in a household collection system such as implemented by DSD.
+This means that in theory, using the trade mark “Der Grüne Punkt” on packaging is legally no longer necessary (but still recommendable as an orientation to consumers).
+DSD has, as a consequence, changed its contract from a licensing contract linking use of the trade mark and participation in the packaging recovery organization of DSD to a modular system.

-Separate and independent contracts will be offered as of January 2009 for a) the isolated use of the trade mark „Der Grüne Punkt“ and b) for services rendered as a packaging recovery organization.
+Separate and independent contracts are offered since January 2009 for a) the isolated use of the trade mark „Der Grüne Punkt“ and b) for services rendered as a packaging recovery organization.

 You can view more detail by visiting the relevant page on the DSD website.